desiaai/ocr-serving/README.md

 ## Limitations

-- ❌ Tables only 35.2 score (use GPT-4V for complex tables)
+- Tables: 35.2 score (weakest category)
-- ❌ Not a general VLM (no Q&A, no reasoning)
+- Not a general VLM (no Q&A, no reasoning)
-- ❌ Latin alphabet languages only
+- Latin alphabet languages only
-- ❌ Requires 1540px preprocessing
+- Requires 1540px preprocessing

 ## API Examples